basecom/FixturesPlugin/docs/supported-versions.md

 # Supported versions

-Please use the following table to check which version can be used for your PHP and shopware version
+Please use the following table to check which version of the FixturePlugin can be used with your PHP and Shopware versions:

 | Shopware Version | PHP Versions | Newest FixturePlugin version | Supported |
 |------------------|--------------|------------------------------|-----------|